RockhurstHS/STEAM-Blog/_posts/2016-04-25-STEM-Certification.md

 Rockhurst is already engaged in a [curriculum design and review process](https://www.siprep.org/uploaded/ProfessionalDevelopment/CDRP/CDRP_Slides.pdf) that is focusing on [Backwards Design](http://www.edutopia.org/pdfs/resources/wiggins-mctighe-backward-design-why-backward-is-best.pdf) and influenced by professional development from [Research for Better Teaching](http://www.rbteach.com/professional-development).
 (ST1.6)

-Next year’s schedule will allow all of our teachers to meet more frequently with colleagues in [professional learning communities](http://www.ascd.org/publications/educational-leadership/may04/vol61/num08/What-Is-a-Professional-Learning-Community%C2%A2.aspx).
+Next year’s schedule will allow all of our teachers to meet more frequently with colleagues in [professional learning communities](http://www.ascd.org/publications/educational-leadership/may04/vol61/num08/What-Is-a-Professional-Learning-Community%C2%A2.aspx) and teachers will be able to grow as the [teaching profession evolves](http://steam.rockhursths.edu/2016/04/11/Sage-on-the-stage-to-Guide-on-the-Side.html) with the 21st century.
 Moreover, the [STEAM Team](http://steam.rockhursths.edu/team/) engages in nearly daily meetings regarding the future of STEAM at Rockhurst.
-(ST1.7).
+(ST1.7)

 The exceptional Advanced Placement scores from our students already demonstrate STEM literacy.
 Moreover, the [perception responses](http://steam.rockhursths.edu/2015/09/21/Survey-Results-are-in.html) regarding the Active Learning Classrooms also exemplify the STEM Standard.
 (ST1.8)